Tutorials Design Patterns in C#

 Next: Specification Pattern — Enterprise Query Design

-Practice: Add one small feature using today's pattern — commit with feat(design-patterns): article-36.
+Practice: Apply today's pattern in one module — commit with feat(patterns): article-36.

 FAQ